 - 1 lb cabbage (from 1/2 large head of cabbage), sliced

-- 2 tsp sugar (optional, skip for keto and lower carbs)
+- 2 teaspoon sugar (optional, skip for keto and lower carbs)

 - pepper to taste

-- 2 Tbsp fresh herbs, such as parsley, scallions, or dill diced
+- 2 tablespoon fresh herbs, such as parsley, scallions, or dill diced

 - In a large skillet, cook the bacon until crispy.
 Place the cooked bacon on a paper towel to absorb the extra oil.
 Crumble all the bacon when it is cool enough to the touch.
 Drain all the bacon drippings from the skillet except 1-2 tablespoons.
 (Chop the onion and cabbage while the bacon is cooking.)